Research Interests

 One of the most ambitious implementations of progressive education in history emerged in the early 1970s.
 Built on the ideas of John Dewey, John Holt, Herb Kohl, Lillian Weber, Jonathan Kozol, Ivan Illich, Charles Silberman and influenced by the British Infant schools, unschooling, Summerhill, the America civil rights and women’s rights movement, Open Education was implemented in public schools across the USA, UK, Canada and Australia.
 Open Education, also known as Open Classroom and Open Plan is widely dismissed as a colossal failure the likes of which should never to be attempted again.
 This research seeks to learn from open education, while revisiting its literature, identifying its lessons for contemporary school reform, and seeking a more nuanced view of its earlier implementation, informed by a clear distinction between politics, pedagogy, learning theory, and space design.

-Computing and Young Children
+The Language of Computation – Computing and Young Children

 The Future of Teacher Education